ssebbass/ssebbass.com/_posts/2016-02-02-Playing-with-Docker-and-Zabbix.markdown

+---
+layout: post
+title: Playing with docker and zabbix
+comments: true
+---

 # Playing with docker and zabbix
 Where are going to play with zabbix running in a docker container, the idea it's to test some basic utilization.